If you have a VA mortgage -- the IRRRL

 You have to prove your income for a VA refinance.
 You salary is counted if the underwriter determines that your employment is likely to continue.
 Overtime, bonuses, commissions, and second-job income only count once you have a two-year history of receiving such income.
 Self-employment income counts once you have been in business for at least two years.
 That said, you should still talk to a loan professional.
 Just because your income was insufficient or unverifiable the last time you applied for a loan doesn't mean it is now.

-Condos must be approved
+Condos must be approved for VA loans

 Due to the recent popularity of FHA financing, many condominium projects have made the effort to get approved with HUD in order to attract more buyers.
 The VA accepts condos approved by FHA prior to December 7, 2009.
 After that date, the condo association has to get approved by the VA.
 You can find VA-approved condos and FHA-approved condos online.